S-I-M-O-N/vlm-to-nmea/README.md

 # vlm-to-nmea
-Script to feed postion information from Virtual Loup de Mer via NMEA to other applications.
+Bash script to feed postion information from Virtual Loup de Mer via NMEA to other applications.

+See script header for details